hav4ik/hav4ik.github.io/content/posts/meet-iva-my-dl-rig/index.md

     appendFilePath: true # to append file path to Edit link
 ---

+> This article was cross-posted on Medium: https://medium.com/@chankhavu/meet-iva-my-mini-deep-learning-rig-f5588588ca8a).

 I’ve always relied on cloud GPU resources throughout my entire Machine Learning career.
 As a frugal person, I never saw the need to invest thousands of dollars in building my own rig.
 During university, my Intel i5 + 1070ti gaming computer and Google Colab sufficed for my Bachelor’s and Master’s theses.
 Starting my professional Machine Learning career in the fourth year of my Bachelor’s, I often borrowed available GPUs at work (thankfully, Samsung Research had a lot of GPUs).
 Not owning hardware was inconvenient but not essential.